 - Tupelo City Council set aside money for public transit plan

-- Weather spotter class set for Tupelo
+- Tupelo road closure set for Saturday in Tupelo